[The following is a guest post by Emeric Ernoult of AgoraPulse.]

 On the other hand, once you’ve asked for a Facebook app install, the conversion rate on a simple form with less than 3 fields is between 90 and 100%.
 Once participants have installed a Facebook app to enter your campaign, they are very likely to fill-in a form as well, as long as it’s not unreasonably long.

 The bottom line?
-Facebook app install conversions are generally no lower than that of a typical web form, and many times, your rate may be higher.
+Facebook app install A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More are generally no lower than that of a typical web form, and many times, your rate may be higher.

-I’m convinced that the value behind Facebook is in building a stronger Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. with fans you know.
+I’m convinced that the value behind Facebook is in building a stronger connection with fans you know.
 If you want to engage with your customers, you’re going to have to provide them with the best social experience Facebook can offer, and you just can’t do that without requiring an app install.

 What do you think?
 Have your experiences with app installations and conversions been positive or negative?